manishpatidar028/angular-rich-text-editor/angular-rich-texteditor/README.md

 ## 📘 Styles & Assets

-Assets are expected to be served under `/assets/richtexteditor`.
+Ensure that `/assets/richtexteditor` is correctly linked in your build config.
-You **must copy** them via `angular.json` or `project.json` asset rules as explained above.
+Required scripts and styles must be added (see Configuration section above).

 ---

 ## 🧪 Development & Testing Notes

-- Editor uses `iframe`, so DOM-based tests may require `fixture.detectChanges()` with delay.
+- Editor uses an `iframe`, which may need `fixture.whenStable()` or `setTimeout()` in tests.
-- Use `spyOn(service, 'setContent')` or `getContent` for mocking in unit tests.
+- Mock internal methods like `getContent()` for assertions.
-- Use `zone.run()` when simulating blur/focus in test specs.
+- Use `zone.run()` to manually trigger change detection if needed.

 ---

 ## 🛡️ License Key

-You can inject license globally or per component:
+You can inject globally:

 ```ts
 providers: [{ provide: RTE_LICENSE_KEY, useValue: "your-license-key" }];
 ```

-Or via input:
+Or pass directly to the component:

 ```html
 <lib-rich-text-editor [licenseKey]="'your-license-key'"></lib-rich-text-editor>